theiconic/docker-nginx-akeneo/README.md

 $ > vim docker-compose.yml # or anything to edit
 ```

+- *If you need to create docker machine, please refer to [the creating docker-machine guide](https://docs.docker.com/machine/get-started/#/create-a-machine)* for your platform.

 - Set your environment parameters
 ```
 $ > cp -v -b .env.dist .env